RMI-PACTA/factset_data_loader/README.md

 ## FDSLoader64 config

 The `FDSLoader64` application stores an encrypted version of the password in the `config.xml` files, along with other application settings.
-If you already have this value, the container can handle placing it in the config file along with the rest of the settings as part of `prepare_FDSLoader.sh` if it is exposed to the system as an envvar (`$PGPASSWORD_ENCRYPTED`)
+If you already have this value, the container can handle placing it in the config file along with the rest of the settings as part of `prepare_FDSLoader.sh` and expose it to the system as an envvar (`$PGPASSWORD_ENCRYPTED`)

 ### Generating `$PGPASSWORD_ENCRYPTED`

 The most straightforward way to generate the encrypted password for insertion into the config file is to setup the `FDSLoader64` appliction, either in the docker container (as in example below) or on your local machine.
-Then extract the encrypted password form the config file and store safely elsewhere.
+Then extract the encrypted password form the config file and store elsewhere.

 An example of this process via the docker container: